Question: “What should I do with my life?”

 If you are passionate about something, of course, you should pursue it; but here is the question: to what end?
 Because at some point in life you will need to see yourself in the bigger picture.
 What did you put back into your community to help other people?
 It’s not about having a passion, it’s about doing something with your life that will benefit others.

 The word passion has become a dump bucket for a range of experiences, from vacuous visions of self-discovery to the grit needed by pragmatics.
 So let’s start with a definition of passion: it can be anything that stimulates, intrigues, or motivates you.
 It’s not a pampered concept about work being effortless; passion puts you to work.
-Passion means you’re willing to sacrifice leisure and pleasure in pursuit of values that will provide joy and contentment.
+Passion means you’re willing to sacrifice leisure and pleasure in the pursuit of values that will provide joy and contentment.

 Since passion is not play, it will require grit and resilience because you’ll need to work harder than you’ve ever worked before.
 Resilient people know that if they’re not on the right course for them, hard work will get them nowhere.
 It does no good to follow in the footsteps of others and hope that’s also where you’ll find meaningful work.